Motor Fuels Frequently Asked Questions

-- Variable wholesale portion (14.4 cents per gallon for July 2013 through December 2013), based upon 5% of the average wholesale cost of fuel in the previous six-month period; and
+- Wholesale portion (10.5 cents per gallon for January 2017 through June 2017), based upon 5% of the average wholesale cost of fuel in the previous six-month period; and

 Is there less motor fuels tax on blended products such as gasohol or biodiesel?

 No. Gasohol and biodiesel are taxed at the same rate as gasoline and undyed diesel.

 Is diesel exhaust fluid (DEF) subject to Nebraska motor fuels tax?

 No. DEF is not blended into fuel or consumed in a vehicle’s engine, and is exempt from Nebraska motor fuels tax.